jithab/test4/_posts/abi/2024-02-06-The-Japanese-Adult-Films.md

 “Not particularly.
 I learned to watch movies.”

 I was not aware that Japanese films were popular.
-I might have watched some Japanese movies, but I couldn’t remember any movie names or even plots in those movies.
+I might have watched some Japanese films, but I couldn’t remember any movie names or even plots in those movies.
 I thought It was an opportunity to point out our shared interest and create a bond with the stranger.

 “I had watched a couple of Japanese movies a few years ago,” I said.